austinjhunt/jerrywestonmize/wp-content/plugins/content-control/readme.txt

 Discover what Content Control brings to your table:

 - Full control over your site's content, restrict user access with ease!.
+- Create a **Paid Membership** sites using your favorite or existing ecommerce plugins.
 - Set up a seamless paywall for your content, providing teasers for users and prompting them to purchase access.
 - Per block controls for Gutenberg and Full Site Editor, including user roles, device type, and more.
   - Responsive block controls with customizable breakpoints.